Pelican eel: Description

-The pelican eel also has a very long, whip-like tail that it uses for movement and for communication via bioluminescence.
+The pelican eel has a long, whip-like tail that it uses for movement and for communication via bioluminescence.
 Specimens that have been brought to the surface in fishing nets have been known to have their long tails tied into several knots.
-The end of the tail bears a complex organ with numerous tentacles, which glows pink and gives off occasional bright-red flashes.
+The end of the tail bears a complex organ with numerous tentacles, which glows pink and gives off occasional red flashes.
 The colors on its tail are displayed through its light-emitting photophores.
 This is presumably a lure to attract prey, although its presence at the far end of the body from the mouth suggests the eel may have to adopt an unusual posture to use it effectively.

 Pelican eels are black or olive and some subspecies may have a thin lateral white stripe.
-The coloration of E. pelecanoides is especially dark because this species exhibits ultra-black camouflage.
+The coloration of E. pelecanoides is especially dark because the species exhibits ultra-black camouflage.
 This special pigmentation, which reflects less than 0.5% of light, allows these eels to be cloaked in darkness in their low light environments.
-Ultra-black camouflage allows these bathypelagic eels to evade predators and hide from prey.
+The black camouflage allows bathypelagic eels to evade predators and hide from prey.

-Pelican eels display sexual dimorphism with the largest morphological difference in the structure of the nasal rosette.
+Pelican eels display sexual dimorphism, with the largest morphological difference in the structure of the nasal rosette.
 In female pelican eels, the nasal rosette is hardly noticeable whereas male pelican eels exhibit a larger nasal rosette.
 The male's nasal rosette is bulb-shaped and contains larger anterior and posterior nostrils.
 Sexual dimorphism is thought to aid with locating a potential mate in the bathypelagic zone.